Following the World Trade Center plume

 To study the potential impacts of the pollutants that dispersed when the World Trade Center collapsed, researchers needed to know when, where, and how many particles entered the atmosphere.
-The MISR instrument captured images on September 12, 2001, which the researchers retrieved from the NASA Langley Atmospheric Science Data Center Distributed Active Archive Center (LaRC DAAC).
+The MISR instrument captured images on September 12, 2001, which the researchers retrieved from NASA's Atmospheric Science Data Center (ASDC).
 These data allowed the scientists to measure the plume of pollutant particles billowing from the buildings.

 The researchers used a calculation technique called parallax.
 Parallax is similar to the way a locust measures distance.
 By bobbing from side to side, shifting weight on its legs and pivoting its abdomen, a locust is able to decide just how high and far to jump in order to reach its next landing strip.
 It uses these slight movements to “see” the difference in location of its target from varying points of view—the object’s apparent shift against a fixed background.
 In a similar manner, the MISR instrument captured images of the World Trade Center smoke cloud from multiple angles, all within a few minutes of each other, as the satellite scanned the globe.
 The scientists could pinpoint the height of the plume by looking down at the scene from slightly different positions in the sky above.

 The MISR data enabled Kahn and his colleagues on the MISR team to calculate the maximum height and drift of the smoke plume billowing from the World Trade Center site.
 With the MISR data, Kahn calculated the height of the plume, composed of sub-visible aerosols, to be 1.25 to 1.5 kilometers (0.78 to 0.93 miles), at four sites, as the smoke drifted 70 kilometers (44 miles) downwind on September 12.
 Kahn said, “Most people were surprised the plume got as high as it actually did.”Pinpointing the drift